jonam/learning/gpt/DETAILS.md

 In summary, the floating-point number system and ternary representation serve different purposes and cannot be directly mapped onto each other on a 1-1 basis due to their inherent differences in range, precision, and the way they encode information.

-You're correct, and I appreciate the opportunity to clarify.
 Fine-tuning in the context of machine learning, particularly with deep learning models such as Large Language Models (LLMs), indeed involves adjusting the model's parameters (weights) to adapt to a specific domain or task, rather than merely improving the precision of existing weights.

 ### What Fine-Tuning Entails
 Fine-tuning typically starts with a pre-trained model that has been trained on a large, general dataset.
 The model has already learned a broad representation of the language, features, or patterns relevant to its initial training objectives.
 The process of fine-tuning then adjusts these learned patterns to make them more applicable to a narrower task or dataset.
 Here's how it works: